Iowa to host Open Practice on Saturday, April 25 at 1 p.m.

 Binns is a native of St. Paul, Minnesota, where he twice earned all-conference and all-state honors as a prep at Cretin-Derham High School.
 He was a team captain and completed his prep career with 157 tackles.

 He earned his bachelor's degree in psychology from Iowa in 2012.
-Binns has been employed as a teacher and coach at Cretin-Derham since his graduation, coaching football, basketball and track.
-He is pursuing his master's degree in Sports Management.
+Binns was employed as a teacher and coach at Cretin-Derham prior to joining the Iowa staff, coaching football, basketball and track.
+He is pursuing his master's degree in sports management.